tournesol-app/django_mediawiki_auth_postgres/README.md

 This repository implements a custom authenticator for MediaWiki that tries to log in with credentials stored in a Django Posgres database.
 Currently, only pbkdf2-sha256 hashing is supported.

+See the wiki page [Contribute to Tournesol](https://wiki.tournesol.app/index.php/Contribute_to_Tournesol) for details.

 Tested with MediaWiki 1.35.1 and Django 3.0.7.

 ### File structure: